StateMirror - Spec Sheet

 - Verification is procedural: re-hash the stored payload using the published hashing rules, compare it to payload_hash, and validate chain continuity using chain_hash sequencing.

 - This is integrity tooling only.
-It is not a compliance claim, legal non-repudiation claim, or guarantee of real-world truth.
+It is not a compliance claim, legal non-repudiation claim, guarantee of upstream truth, policy correctness, or decision correctness.

 - Stores the submitted payload immutably after ingest